.220 Swift Ammo

 Characteristic Performance

-Varies based on bullet weight and load
+Velocity varies based on bullet weight and barrel length

-Trajectory Extremely flat trajectory at long ranges
+Trajectory Extremely flat trajectory at medium ranges

-Minimal bullet drop out to 300 yards
+Minimal bullet drop out to 300 yards, making it ideal for varmint hunting

 Accuracy Capable of sub-MOA accuracy in quality rifles